-Figure 5: Our graded resonance model exhibits travelling wave behaviour.
-We show the evolution over time of 50 evenly spaced circular cells (with size increasing by a factor of 1.05 from left to right) that are initially at rest then uniformly excited at t=0.
-We plot the cross-section of the field along y=0 (through the centres of the cell bundles).
+Figure 5: Our graded resonance model exhibits travelling wave behaviour in the pressure field.
+We show the evolution over time of the acoustic pressure $p = p((x_1, 0), t)$ scattered by 50 evenly spaced circular cells (with size increasing by a factor of 1.05 from left to right).
+The acoustic pressure is initially zero then the cells are simultaneously excited at t = 0.
+We plot the cross-section of the field along $x_2 = 0$ (through the centres of the cell bundles).